thaReal/scramble-solver/README.md

    file, find your device, and then begin running through entering each word.
 It should exit by itself once it reaches the end of the file (usually before the puzzle is done, using just one freeze powerup).

+* This has been improved significantly but could still use some additional (new) fixes that I'll be documenting.
+For individual games change to the source directory and run the following command:

+	> python appmanager.py